ryanazryaa/ryanazryaa/README.md

 ## 🚀 About Me

-I'm a first-year Data Science student who decided to go all in on learning data science outside of class too.
+I'm a second-year Data Science student who decided to go all in on learning data science outside of class too.
 This GitHub is my learning journal — raw progress, real projects, no filter.

 My goal?
 Compete in **Satria Data** and **GEMASTIK** 🎯